esprfid/esp-rfid/README.md

-# This is a fork of the  ESP RFID Project with extended MQTT Functions
+# Fork of the  ESP RFID Project with extended MQTT Functions
-First the extended functions are documented here followed by the find original descrition.
-The original ESP-RFID solution is already a great piece of Software, but I wanted extended functinality to integrate the my RIFID-DOOR into a home automatisation over MQTT.
+First the extended functions are documented here followed by the original descrition.
+The original ESP-RFID solution is already a great piece of Software, but I wanted extended functinality to integrate my RIFID-DOOR into a home automatisation over MQTT.

+The full marelab solution depends on three projects:

+Hardware:
+* marelab ESP-DOOR or esp-rfid-relay-board  (see differences here)
+* marelab fork ESP-RFID (firmware)
+* marelab NODE-RED ESP-RFID integration (needs the marelab fork of ESP-RFID as firmware)

 This has been added so far to this fork:
 * Reading all user data over MQTT
 * Sending User data to RFID-DOOR/ESP-RFID over MQTT
 * Sending door open command over MQTT